Arctium lappa, A. minus

 Burdock is a wild food and medicine indigenous to Asia and Europe that has naturalized overtime in North America.
 Burdock thrives in poor soil along riverbanks, roadsides and wastelands.
 A large biennial with a rough sandpaper like texture.
 In the first year, burdock stores its energy in the root for winter to fuel the growth of its second year 4-5 foot tall seed stock.
 It produces a beautiful purple thistle like flower.
 The flowers fade and the bristles stiffen into a more efficient burr that contains its seeds that sticks to animal fur and clothing when brushed against.
 Burdock roots are carrot like, fibrous, slightly aromatic an grows 1-2 feet in length.

 Burdock root is a versatile herb to have in the home apothecary.
 It’s bitter, sweet and oily.
 Rich in iron, magnesium, manganese, and thiamine.
-This is an important herb to know because it does so many things for many kinds of people.
-Burdock one of the best herbs for dry atrophy.
+Burdock is an important herb to know because it works in so many different ways.
+Burdock is also known as one of the best herbs for dry atrophy.

-First and foremost, burdock is an alterative on a lot of different levels.
+Burdock is an alterative.
 A blood purifier that works directly on the blood as well as the lymph and has a strong affinity for the skin.
-Its amphoteric action will do different things different people depending on what it needs (acts on the sebaceous glands, if the sebaceous glands are under secreting it can help produce more oil, if it over secreting it can dry things out) by regulating the oily metabolism of the body.
-Burdock is useful when the body tissues need cleansing, moistening, and nourishment.
+Burdock works directly on the sebaceous glands, which if they are under secreting, Burdock can help produce more oil, if the skin is over secreting it can dry it out.
+Burdock works by regulating the oily metabolism of the body.
+This is useful when the body tissues need cleansing, moistening, and nourishment.
 Which helps to detoxify and calm external skin issues such as eczema, dermatitis, psoriasis and dandruff and acne.
-Burdock is a great base for an alterative formula.

 Burdock is an excellent prebiotic.
 Building, nourishing, and strengthening healthy bacteria in the gut to cultivate a well-established microbiome.
-Useful for individuals who have taken antibiotics.
+Useful for individuals who have taken antibiotics and have been stripped of bacteria in the gut.
+A long slow decoction of burdock, dandelion root, nettle and licorice makes a simple, delicious, alterative formula.

 The leaf can be used as a fresh plant poultice, reducing inflammation from thermal sunburns, rashes, and poison oak.
 The fresh root poultice can be used as a draining agent for cystic acne and abscesses (use along with another disinfectant)